Shatur/neovim-session-manager/README.md

     'gitcommit',
   },
   autosave_only_in_session = false, -- Always autosaves session.
 If true, only autosaves after a session is active. max_path_length = 80,  -- Shorten the display path if length exceeds this threshold.
-Use 0 if don't want to shorten the path at all
+Use 0 if don't want to shorten the path at all.
 })
 ```